Yield Stress Materials in Soft Condensed Matter: Summary and outlook

 What is also crucial, especially for engineering purposes, is to have a predictive constitutive equation that allows for a general description of the flow (or not) of yield stress materials.
 For polymer systems a large number of such models have been derived from statistical mechanical models and are extensively used in practice.
-However, for yield stress materials, only 3D invariant versions of phenomenological (e.g., Bingham) models exist, and even these have not been fully tested in more complicated flows than simple shear.
-The latter is, at least in part, due to the lack of reliable data for other rheological parameters such as the normal stresses and the elongational viscosity, which remains an area for future research.
-The more fundamental problem is that a full elasto-visco-plastic theory of yield stress fluids seems to be out of reach for the moment because of our limited understanding of plasticity.
-One promising research direction to solve this problem is to borrow statistical mechanical models from the glass transition/soft matter physics communities such as mode-coupling theory or the Soft Glassy Rheology model.
-These would automatically include also ageing and shear rejuvenation as these are general features of the glass transition, and could thus in the end be the answer to the many remaining questions posed in this review.
+For yield stress fluids it is clear that three-dimensional invariant versions of the inelastic Bingham and Herschel-Bulkley models are inadequate, because they cannot reproduce the loss of foreaft flow symmetry in geometries with foreaft symmetry.
+Empirical models based on equations developed for polymeric liquids have shown promise in a few applications to complex flows, especially creeping flow past an isolated sphere, but, unlike the polymer counterparts, these models are not based on microstructural considerations and have not been tested against a full range of rheological measurements.
+Our limited understanding of plasticity is also a factor in incorporating pre-yield behavior into continuum models.
+One promising research direction to solve this problem is to borrow statistical mechanical models from the glass-transition/soft-matter physics communities such as mode-coupling theory or the soft glassy rheology model.
+These would automatically also include ageing and shear rejuvenation as these are general features of the glass transition, and could thus in the end be the answer to the many remaining questions posed in this review.